ttscoff/bt-svg-viewer/wp-svg-viewer/readme.txt

 == Description ==

 Embed large, detailed SVG diagrams in WordPress with an accessible viewer that supports touch-friendly zooming, panning, and centering.
-WP SVG Viewer keeps maps, technical drawings, and infographics sharp on every screen, while giving editors a visual preset builder so they can reuse configurations without repeating shortcode attributes.
+SVG Viewer keeps maps, technical drawings, and infographics sharp on every screen, while giving editors a visual preset builder so they can reuse configurations without repeating shortcode attributes.

 = Highlights =
 * Interactive zoom and pan controls with keyboard shortcuts and optional slider mode.